-There is no requirement within the Computer Science ATAR course to create a user interface, unless required for a particular programming language (e.g. PHP).
+There is no requirement within this course to create a user interface, unless required for a particular programming language (e.g. PHP).

 The suggested programming languages for the Computer Science ATAR course are:

 - Visual Basic

 - Pascal

 - Python

 - PHP

 - Java

 - C#

 - Javascript.